 Many top North American and European runners initially entered the event, including Scott Jurek, Mike Wolfe, Sebastian Chaigneau and Tracy Garneau but they didn’t make the start line.
 That left the field open to be dominated by the likes of Julien Chorier (2011 Hardrock 100 winner), Adam Campbell (2012 Chuckanut 50k winner), Hal Koerner (double Western States winner), Duncan Callaghan (double Leadville 100 winner) and Nerea Martinez for the ladies (2nd in the last two UTMBs).
 Many fast Japanese runners obviously turned up to race hard, as well.

 Although live coverage of the race was limited and mainly in Japanese (Bryon was too busy at Zegama watching the North American contingent, which included the author, falling around in the mud), all reports seem to be positive.
 The men’s event was a two-horse race between Adam Campbell and Julien Chorier, with Hal Koerner dropping early and Duncan Callaghan off the pace.
 For the women, Nerea Martinez destroyed the field with over a 3 hour margin of victory.
-Translated results are below and come from the Petzl blog which also has great photos because the official results are mainly in Japanese (men and women).
+Translated results are below and come from the Petzl blog post, because the official results are mainly in Japanese (men and women).

 UTMF Men’s Results